Skip to main content

 Experience the heights of the Bixby Bridge, take in the view around you.

 The most obvious point would be directly on the bridge itself, to capture the sunset at the Bixby Bridge seems like the easiest and most appealing option.
-While this is a very viable choice, the road on the bridge does not have any sidewalks or safe areas for pedestrians to stop and take their cameras out, it becomes less optimal.
+While this is a very viable choice, the road on the bridge does not have any sidewalks or safe areas for pedestrians to stop and take their cameras out, making it less optimal.
 Fortunately, however, there are many other spots to go to if this one doesn’t seem worth the risk.

 A few of these locations are found in the northern part of the structure which includes the Castle Rock Viewpoint.
 This spot is located at the ocean-side north end of the bridge, you will have a very good view of the bridge from there; keep in mind, though, that this is one of the most sought spots of the Bixby Bridge so it can get pretty crowded, especially during sunsets, weekends and holidays.
 It has the largest parking lot, closest to the bridge, making it very convenient and easy to access.
 A small historical fact about this spot is that it once had a gas station, restaurant, and small hotel that all got destroyed by a fire in 1940, and whatever remained was bulldozed off the cliff.